SamuSommer/ScrobbleSync/README.md

 Q: Does this work with Spotify / on Windows / on Android / etc.?

 A: Unfortunately no, AppleScript only works on Mac.
 Spotify doesn't have any metadata editing features.

+Q: Why do you write the scrobbles to comment instead of just updating the playcount directly?

+A: It is against Apple Music's Terms of Servic to modify playcounts.
+Also, even though there are scripts that do that, playcounts are reset to their previous value on next Cloud Library sync, not making this a viable option.
+That's why I use the comment workaround.

 Q: Does this collect my data in any way?